Vico1993/tBot/README.md

 The purpose is to enter a location.. and it will find every thing very cool near from you..
 Every TOP Tweet.

+Sorry if you are here.. this TODO List it's for myself, but if you have any idea please, send me help :)

 # TODO
-    - tbot librairy :
-        - GetTrends * Display the top of hastag from a location
+    - Build best commandes to be called with a cron ? or a telegram message ?
+    - Build beautiful output ?
-        - GetSpecifique stream * Display stream from a specifique stream ( hastag / keyword )
+    - Add option to set a specific location ( lat / long )
-    - Read the complete documentation from Trends..
-How it works..
-    - Check trends every 5 minutes / 10 minutes ?
+    - Maybe add a Config file to set Location ? ( hum... )
     - Neet to specitifed the out put.. ( Telegram / Messenger / SMS / Cli ( default - log ) )

+# MEMO
+    - Trends is refresh every 5 minutes.